-This paper deals with the problem of estimating anisotropic parameters for depth migration over a transversely isotropic medium (TI).
-We present a wave equation migration velocity analysis (WEMVA) method based upon the differential semblance misfit function and elastic reverse time migration (ERTM).
+This paper deals with the problem of estimating anisotropic parameters for depth migration over a 2D transversely isotropic medium (TI) from surface seismic data.
+In an attempt to solve this problem, different methods have been proposed over the past few years (Zhou and Greenhalgh, 2008; Plessix and Rynja, 2010; Li and Biondi, 2011).
+In common, these methods are limited by strong approximations, and/or to a particular type of material symmetry (ex.
+VTI), which restricts their applicability.
+We propose a wave equation migration velocity analysis (WEMVA) method based upon elastic reverse time migration (ERTM).
+Because it uses the elastic two-way wave equation, the method can, in principle, deal with any physical form of material symmetry and wth any strength in the constrast of the material parameters.
 The method is an extension of the method for isotropic velocity analysis presented in Weibull and Arntsen (2011).
-The anisotropic parameters are estimated simultaneously through a iterative non-linear process aiming at minimizing the errors in the kinematics of the depth migrated images.
-In general, the velocity parameters can not be obtained uniquely from surface seismic data alone due to the lack of sensitivity and/or ambiguity and tradeoff between the different parameters (Grechka et al., 2002).
-Nevertheless, our method can be used to generate an accurate image of the subsurface that can be used as frame to draw better constrained and more unique solutions to the parameter estimation problem.
+The anisotropic parameters are estimated simultaneously through an iterative non-linear process aiming at minimizing the errors in the kinematics of the depth migrated images.
+In general, the velocity parameters can not be uniquely determined from surface seismic data alone due to the lack of sensitivity and/or ambiguity and tradeoff between the different parameters (Grechka et al., 2002).
+Nevertheless, our method can be used to generate a focused image of the subsurface that can be used as a frame to find better constrained and more unique solutions to the parameter estimation problem.

-In the next section, we present the basic equations needed to set up and solve the optimization problem and then show two numerical examples which confirm the viability of the method in synthetic data.
+In the next section, we present the basic equations needed to set up and solve the optimization problem and then show two numerical examples which confirm the viability of the method on synthetic data.